consysT-project/consysT-code/artifact.md

 # OOPSLA 2020 Artifact Evaluation

 We provide a VM image that has our project ConSysT preinstalled.
-Note that the VM is configured to use 8192MB of memory as it needs to run multiple JVMs to execute the provided benchmarks.
+The VM is for executing the benchmarks that are available in our paper.
+As the benchmarks spawn 9 processes (each running its own JVM), we suggest that you use at least 12GB of memory to avoid out of memory errors.
+We tested the VM with 12GB provided memory on a Linux Mint 19 machine using Oracle VirtualBox.

 The user credentials for the virtual machine are:
 * Username: consyst
 * Password: consyst

-The VM has been created with Oracle VirtualBox.
 Import the image by starting VirtualBox and then File > Import appliance.

 ## Executing the benchmarks